-During this fiscal year \$595,000 was budgeted towards the two-year street bike lane and pedestrian safety project in the CDBG Priority Neighborhood that has a total budget of \$1,064,000.
-During this program year \$30,896 was expended for the engineering design of the project.
-Construction will begin Fall of 2021.
+During this fiscal year \$525,697 was budgeted towards the pedestrian safety project in the CDBG Priority Neighborhood.
+Construction was completed during this program year.
+Approximately \$359,898.82 was spent to complete the project.

 Rental Assistance Funds (CDBG-CV)